 The architecture of the curious agents used to evaluate designs is illustrated in Figure 2.
-The curious agent comprises of six primary functions; sense, learn, detect novelty, calculate interest, plan and act.
+The curious agent is composed of six primary functions: sensing, learning, detecting novelty, calculating interest, planning and acting.
 In addition, each agent requires a long-term memory to store category prototypes.